-- MASTER\BIAS: required master bias frame.
-Just one should be given. - MASTER\NORM\FLAT\MXU: optional normalised flat field.
-This frame is produced by the fors\calib recipe (see page 95), and it must be provided only if the flat field correction is requested (see configuration parameter --flatfield, Section 9.9.3, page 114). - MASTER\SKYLINECAT: optional sky lines catalog.
-It must contain the reference wavelengths (in Ångstrom) of the sky lines used for adjusting the input wavelength solution to the observed scientific spectra.
-The only requirement for this table is to contain a column listing such wavelengths, whose name should be specified using the configuration parameter --wcolumn (see Section 9.9.3, page 114).
-If the alignment of the wavelength solution to the sky lines is requested, and a MASTER\SKYLINECAT is not specified in input, an internal sky line catalog is used instead (see Table 9.9.1). - SCIENCE\MXU: required scientific exposure.
-Just one frame should be specified. - SLIT\LOCATION\MXU: required table of slits positions.
-This table is produced by the fors\calib recipe (see page 97). - SPECPHOT\TABLE: optional table with efficiency and response curves.
-It must be specified in case a spectro-photometric calibration should be applied to the extracted spectra (i.e., when the parameter -- photometry is set to "true").
-This table is also a product of this recipe, and it is described in more detail in the next Section.
-See also Section 10.5, page 143, about how the photometric calibration is applied. - STD\FLUX\TABLE: optional standard star flux table.
+- SLIT\LOCATION\MXU: required table of slits positions.
+This table is produced by the fors\calib recipe (see page 103). - SPECPHOT\TABLE: optional table with efficiency and response curves.
+If it is specified, a spectro-photometric calibration will be applied to the extracted spectra This table is also a product of this recipe, and it is described in more detail in the next Section.
+See also Section 10.5, page 150, about how the photometric calibration is applied. - STD\FLUX\TABLE: optional standard star flux table.
 If a standard star exposure is specified in input, and efficiency and response curves are wanted, this table must also be specified in input.
 Its keyword ESO OBS TARG NAME must match the one in the input standard star exposure frame.
-See Section 7.7, page 59.
+See Section 7.8, page 62. - TELLURIC\CONTAMINATION: optional wavelength ranges affected by telluric contamination.
+This table can be used to mask the atmospheric telluric lines from the response fit.